rjl-embedded/InfluxDB/README.md

 ## About InfluxDB Particle library

 InfluxDB is a time series database built to handle high write and query loads.
-It's ideal as a backing store for timestamped IoT sensor data.
+It's a good backing store for timestamped IoT sensor data.
 More information can be found [here](https://docs.influxdata.com/influxdb/v1.4/).
 InfluxDB Particle library is a simple client for writing Particle data to an InfluxDB database.